openguild-labs/polkadot-apac-challenges/4-auction-forkless-upgrade/README.md

    - Showing how to do fork-less upgrade runtime
    - Performing the `remove_auction` on Polkadot JS Explorer

+> **Note:** You need to import Alice's account aka Sudo key to Polkadot JS's account or wallet extension like Subwallet, PolkadotJS Extension
+> **Note:** Alice's Private Key: 0xe5be9a5092b81bca64be81d212e7f2f9eba183bb7a90954f7b76361f6edb5c0a
+> **Note:** Do not use Alice's Private Key on Production

+## How to run parachain template

+For detailed setup instructions, see [Challenge 1: Batch Transactions](../1-batch-transaction/README.md#how-to-run).

 ## 📚 Related Lessons

 This challenge is directly related to: